Sebkha-Chott

-Sebkha-Chott is a French experimental rock band from Le Mans - France - implying a mythology and a world (Ohreland) within all its actions (albums, shows, communication...).
+Sebkha-Chott is a French experimental rock band from Le Mans, France.

-Distributed by a progressive rock label called Musea Records, the band is often listed in very different styles and categories: metal, jazz, fusion...
-Mocking categorization, the band pretends playing self-proclamated musical styles: Mekanik Metal Disco (until 2008), Abstract Low Coast Hip Hop | Concrete Violence | AvantPorn Mekanik Metal from 2009, often condensed in: Bizarre AvantPorn Mekanik TheaterCore since 2012.
+Distributed by a progressive rock label called Musea Records, the band incorporates very different styles and categories, including metal, jazz, and fusion.
+Not easily categorized, the band pretends playing self-proclamated musical styles: Mekanik Metal Disco (until 2008), Abstract Low Coast Hip Hop | Concrete Violence | AvantPorn Mekanik Metal from 2009, often condensed in: Bizarre AvantPorn Mekanik TheaterCore since 2012.

-Mainly, Sebkha-Chott is compared to Frank Zappa, Magma, Mr. Bungle, and Fantômas.
+Sebkha-Chott has been compared to Frank Zappa, Magma, Mr. Bungle, and Fantômas.

 The band is from early times deeply implied in an indie way of production and in free art.

 Biography

 1999

 Sebkha-Chott is created in Le Mans - France by Yüla Slipobitch and Wladimir Ohrelianov II (members of the band do not want their name to be known or spread), who were by that time studying at Université du Maine.
 Original line-up is the following: